 In this section

-A new centre for contemporary art is coming to Goldsmiths in September 2018.
+A new centre for contemporary art opens at Goldsmiths on 8 September 2018.
 Disused Victorian-era baths and cast-iron water tanks are being transformed to bring contemporary art from around the world to South London.

 Some of the spaces are going to be very exciting for artists to use, other spaces will be challenging.
 Hopefully the spaces will provoke or inspire different ways of working; Sarah McCrory, Director of Goldsmiths CCA